Sahithi-Reddy18/Git-learning-/README.md

  # Learn Git Branching

- Git branching is the process of creating a new pointer to a commit, allowing parallel development without affecting the main code.
+Git branching is a powerful feature of Git that allows developers to create multiple independent lines of development within a single repository.
+A branch is a lightweight pointer to a specific commit, not a copy of the entire project, which makes branching fast and efficient.
+The default branch, usually called main, contains the stable version of the project, while additional branches are created to work on new features, bug fixes, or experiments without affecting the main codebase.
+Developers can switch between branches, make commits independently, and later merge their changes back into the main branch.
+This approach helps in organizing work, improving collaboration among team members, and maintaining a clean and stable project history.

  # Level-1 [Introduction Sequence ]